 Buckingham Palace is home to a grand total of 19 ornately decorated State Rooms.
 The royals use the rooms to receive and entertain guests such as important dignitaries or selfless humanitarians.
 Step inside to discover sculptures, the finest furnishings and the most magnificent artwork.

-Make sure to also see the grandest of all the rooms, the White Drawing Room, which serves as a royal reception room, and the Throne Room, featuring the throne chairs used in Her Majesty’s coronation ceremony in 1953.
+Make sure to also see the grandest of all the rooms, the White Drawing Room, which serves as a royal reception room, and the Throne Room, featuring the throne chairs used in Queen Elizabeth II’s coronation ceremony in 1953.